Prospective Degree Student

-- Students who have completed some college work, and are at least five years out of high school, and have not been enrolled in college for at least two years
+- Students who are at least five years beyond high school graduation, have completed some college coursework and have not been enrolled in college for at least two years.

 Students in this category are subject to the following policies:

-- A student may enroll for a maximum of 15 credits toward degree as a non-degree student.
-The student may take additive credits with the approval of his/her advisor, but these credits are not used in determining eligibility for degree status, nor will they apply toward a degree.
+- Prospective Degree students will enroll in 14-16 UM-Dearborn credit hours toward a degree as a non-degree student.
+Students may take additive credits with the approval of an academic advisor, but these credits are not used in determining eligibility for degree-seeking status nor will they be applied toward a degree.

 - A PDS student will have fees assessed and adjusted by fee regulations identical to those governing regular matriculated students.
 All courses taken under PDS status are considered part of the undergraduate record.

 Prospective Degree Students have a special status at UM-Dearborn and are eligible to be considered for financial aid for up to 12 consecutive months before admission to a regular degree program.
 If a student is not admitted to a regular degree program at the end of the 12 consecutive months, the student is not eligible for additional financial aid.

 Students who wish to request additional information should call the Office of Admissions and Orientation at 313-593-5100.

 During the final semester of PDS coursework, student are encouraged to apply for admission as a degree-seeking student and work closely with their START adviser regarding next steps.
 The application process includes submitting the Application for Admission and all required official transcripts and documents.
 Each of the four academic colleges has its own admission criteria:

 - College of Arts, Sciences, and Letters (CASL): 2.50 cumulative GPA for PDS coursework at UM-Dearborn.